EliaTogni/Univault/Classes/Simulation.md

 $$C_{s(X),t(Y)}(x, y) = P[F_s(s(x)) \leq x, G_t(t(y)) \leq y] = P[F(x)\leq x, G(y) \leq y] = C_{x,y}(x,y)$$
 $\square$

-Let's observe some code for using this copulas.
+Let's observe some code for using these copulas.
 This algorithm is for generating pairs of values for random variables having cumulative distribution function $F$ and $G$ and some correlation among them of value $\rho$ using the idea of the Gaussian copula.

 ```python
 def generate_gaussian_copula(invF, invG, rho):